-To celebrate 30 years since the 1990 release of their eponymously titled debut album, and a year after recording their latest studio work TBNH, legendary acid jazz & funk English band The Brand New Heavies are back on track with their fUnKin in the UK Tour that is rolling until December 2021.
+To celebrate 30 years since the 1990 release of their eponymously titled debut album, and a year after recording their latest studio work TBNH, legendary acid jazz & funk English band The Brand New Heavies were back on track in 2021 with their fUnKin in the UK Tour, which was the occasion to set up this interview.

 Songwriter and multi-instrumentalist Simon Bartholomew, one of the two core members of the Brand New Heavies together with Andrew Levy, has spoken with us about music, life, dreams and what it takes to create Top 40 hits like Dream on Dreamer, Never Stop, Midnight At The Oasis and totalling more than 3 million albums sold in a career that spans three decades.

-The year 2020 marks the 30th anniversary of the release of Brand New Heavies’ debut album; how do you feel about it and what achievements are you most proud of, at this stage in your career?
+Simon, the year 2020 marked the 30th anniversary of the release of Brand New Heavies’ debut album; how do you feel about it and what achievements are you most proud of, at this stage in your career?

 It’s been really great to hear that the fans still love the album and say it’s our best for years.
 One fan said they now find it hard to choose between the first two seminal albums and the new one.
 We’re glad because we really put a lot of effort into making it sound effortless.
 It was great fun to do and there’s more where that came from… to be doing amazing shows and making music still is an achievement in itself and we thank the people that dig us as we are family!